syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 This is how the final output will look like on iOS device.
 ![](PopupLayout_images/HeaderCustomization.png)

-## Customizing Footer elements
+## Customizing footer elements

-SfPopupLayout allows you to customize footer elements.
-Refer the below table for available footer customization.
+The SfPopupLayout allows customizing the footer elements with various available footer customizations.

 <table>
 <tr>